 Teacher Development Interactive (TDI) provides professional development through six modules, successful completion of which leads to professional certification from Edexcel in the UK.
-One of the modules, Teaching work with ESL/EFL students.
-Participants are expected to have online experience and an advanced level of English.
+One of the modules, Teaching

+Online delivery was chosen because of its international reach, the ability to use a variety of learning modalities, and its potential to model what teachers will use in their work with ESL/EFL students.
 Knowledge Test (TKT prep) is part of the Cambridge ESOL examination system.
 The modules were written by experienced, world renowned experts in the field.
-Online delivery was chosen because of its international reach, the ability to use a variety of learning modalities, and its potential to model what teachers will use in their
+Online delivery was chosen because of its international reach, the ability to use a variety of learning modalities, and its potential to model what teachers will use in their work with ESL/EFL students.
+Participants are expected to have online experience and an advanced level of English.